barumau/pandunia/english/word_by_word.md

 ### Introduction

 Pandunia is a constructed language that is designed to be relatively easy for everyone.
-There are generally four major things that make a language easy or hard for learners.

-1. How closely it is related to the languages that you already know?
-2. How simple or complex its system of sounds is?
-3. How complicated its grammar is?
-4. How differently it has to be used in different social situations?

-Pandunia responds to all of these requirements.

-1. It has lots of loan words from all over the world, so every learner will be familiar with some of it.
-2. Pandunia has relatively simple pronunciation.
-Most of its consonants and vowels are among the most common sounds found in world languages.
-Also its words are mostly 2-3 syllables long.
-3. It has a straightforward grammar, which is regular and analytic.
-Words are not inflected, which is particularly helpful for beginners.
-4. As a constructed language, Pandunia is free from awkward cultural traditions.
-You don't have to talk in different ways to different people, such as a friend, a stranger or your superior.
-You can just speak it!

-This is a course for learning Pandunia rapidly through words.
+You can learn it fast with this practical course.

 The course consists of short lessons.
-Each lesson introduces a new word, which is repeated several times in the lesson in various phrases.
-The lesson can include also other new words, but don't worry about them!
-You don't have to learn them all at once.
-Just concentrate on the main word and how it works with other words.
+Each lesson introduces one new word, which is used in several different phrases in the lesson.
+This is to teach you how the word works as part of sentences.
+Possibly you will encounter also other new words in the same lesson but don't worry about them!
+You don't have to learn all of them at once.
+Just memorize the phrases that are useful for you!
+Maybe the rest will go to your memory subconciously.

+You can study this course together with one or several friends.
+Read the phrases together and try to make small conversations.
+You can also study alone.
+Even then it's useful to read out loud and create conversations.
+Repeat the same phrases several times today, tomorrow, the day after tomorrow and so on.
+As they say, _repetition is the mother of learning_.

 Note!
 Many lessons include also tips and notes like this.
-They are there to clarify usage patterns and grammatical details.
+They are there to clarify grammatical details for those who are interested.
+You can skip over them if they are not helpful.
+You don't have to know the theory of the language.
+You can just speak Pandunia!